If you your License Key is being rejected, it can be because:

-Try to enter the License Username and License Key again, but use 'Copy' & 'Paste' to do so (make sure to copy the License Username and License Key from the original purchase receipt).
+Try to enter the License Username and License Key again, but use 'Copy' & 'Paste' to do so (make sure to copy the License Username and License Key from the original purchase receipt or retrieve it online: How to Retrieve your MediaMonkey License).
 This usually occurs when either the License Username or License Key are typed in manually.
 Examples of common errors are:

 - Transcription errors: typing a '1' instead of an 'I' or an 'l'

 - Case-sensitivity errors: typing an 'h' instead of an 'H'.

 - The wrong License Username or License Key is being used.
 Common errors are:

 - E-mail address is used instead of the License Username